whelan-low/tp/docs/DeveloperGuide.md

 </box>

-Step 4. `SortStudentCommandParser` creates `SearchStudentCommand` and gets the value `id` from the prefix, passing the predicate as an argument into the command.
+Step 4. `id` is parsed by `SortStudentCommandParser`, returning a `SortStudentParameter`. `SortStudentCommandParser` creates `SortStudentCommand` and passes the new parameter as an argument.

 Step 5. `LogicManager` calls `SortStudentCommand#execute()`, passing `Model` as an argument.
-This method calls `AddressBook#getSortedPersonList()` with the given predicate, returning the sorted list in `AddressBook` with the sorted order of the students.
+A `Comparator` is created, passing a function that compares by `id` as an argument.
+The execute method then calls `AddressBook#getSortedPersonList()` with the given comparator, returning the sorted list in `AddressBook` with the sorted order of the students.

 Step 6.
 Finally, a `CommandResult` is created and the sorted list of students is displayed to the user.